PRACTICESEmployment & Labor Law

 - Phillips Nizer LLP Continuing Legal Education (CLE) Program, “Righting Wrongs – Employers’ Roles in Implementing Change After #MeToo (A program for practicing attorneys; November 28, 2018)

-- Phillips Nizer LLP Executive Program, “Righting Wrongs – Employers’ Roles in Implementing Change After #MeToo” (A program for business owners, company executives, human resources professionals, accountants and other business advisors; November 14, 2018)
+- Phillips Nizer LLP Executive Program, “Righting Wrongs – Employers’ Roles in Implementing Change After #MeToo” (A program for business owners, company executives, human resources professionals, accountants and other business advisor; (November 14, 2018)